tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 # Connecting to the TRON network

 The TRON network is mainly divided into the main network, the Shasta test network, the Nile test network and the private network.
 Therefore, for the Java-Tron client software, it can be connected to any TRON network by modifying the configuration items in the configuration file.
-At present, the Shasta testnet does not support adding a new node, but the Nile testnet support.
+At present, the Shasta testnet does not support adding a new node, but the Nile testnet supports it.

 You need to set the following configuration items to connect Java-tron to one of the TRON networks: